Leviathan121005/hybrid-swing-trading-model/README.md

 # Training

-The Naive Bayes classifier is first trained using data from index 20 up to t − `peek`.
+The Naive Bayes classifier is first trained using data from index 20 up to T − `peek`.
 The first 20 observations are required to compute the trend indicators, while the final `peek` - 1 observations are needed to define profitable trade actions based on the look-ahead window.

 Once trained, the classifier is fixed and assigned to the hybrid model.
 The hybrid model then performs K-means clustering to construct the discrete price states and trains the SARSA agent over multiple epochs to learn the trading policy.
 As convergence is not guaranteed, pseudo-convergence is assumed when the training reward stabilizes over a sufficient number of epochs.

 # Parameter Tuning and Cross Validation